Applied Gender Studies

-The 2 years’ programme is carried out in Opole, Poland for 3 semesters, in Istanbul, Turkey for another semester (optionally) and there is a 2 months’ long internship organized in the area of Trier, Germany if chosen.
+The 2 years’ programme is carried out in Opole, Poland for 3 semesters, in Thessaloniki, Greece for another semester (optionally), and there is a 2 months’ long internship organized in the area of Trier, Germany if chosen.
 This will create miscellaneous opportunities for new experiences to the students travelling across Europe from the east to west and beyond.

 The master's programme is structured so that the universal issues of gender relations could be vividly experienced in different cultural contexts hence the course includes intensive optional mobility (funded by Erasmus+ programme), both eastwards and westwards from Poland.
 One semester is to be spent in Istanbul for studying and living in oriental, yet metropolitan context.
 The extended semester break in the second year is to be spent on professional training in the organizations, institutions and other venues, possibly in the area of Trier, Germany at the very center of the ‘old’, western, European Union for a very different experience.